 The Company is responsible for reviewing the credit risk for each customer before standard payment and delivery terms and conditions are offered.
 The Company review consists of external ratings, when available, and in some cases bank and trade references.
 Management has established a credit policy under which new customers are analyzed for creditworthiness before the Company extends credit.
 The Company monitors its trade and other receivables aging on an ongoing basis as part of its process in managing its credit risk.
-The

-Company also manages credit risk related to trade and other receivables on a consolidated basis whereby the aggregate exposure to individual customers is reviewed and their credit quality is assessed.
+The Company also manages credit risk related to trade and other receivables on a consolidated basis whereby the aggregate exposure to individual customers is reviewed and their credit quality is assessed.

 Financial instruments that subject the Company to credit risk consist primarily of cash and cash equivalents, term deposits, trade receivables and the share acquisition loans.
-The Company's cash is held with large established financial institutions.
+The Company's cash and cash equivalents is held with large established financial institutions.
 The Company manages credit risk using credit approval and monitoring practices.
 The credit risk on share acquisition loans is minimal as the Company can cancel the common shares issued to these individuals in the event of non payment.
-At December 31, 2018, 6 customers accounted for approximately 51% of trade receivables (at December 31, 2017, 9 customers accounted for approximately 92% of trade receivables).
-For the years ended December 31, 2018 and 2017, 3 customers each accounted for over 6% of revenue and 9% of revenue respectively.
-At December 31, 2018, the Company had \$653,353 of cash and cash equivalents (2017 - \$42,933), an \$80,000 term deposit (2017 - \$80,000) and \$43,874 (2017 - \$48,367) of fair valued share acquisition loans that are outstanding with two officers, and a former officer of the Company.
+At December 31, 2019, 16 customers accounted for approximately 75% of trade receivables (at December 31, 2018, 6 customers accounted for approximately 51% of trade receivables).
+For the year ended December 31, 2019, 12 customers each accounted for over 49% of revenue compared to 3 customers accounted for 6% of revenue in 2018.
+At December 31, 2019, the Company had \$820,474 of cash and cash equivalents (2018 - \$653,353), an \$80,000 term deposit (2018 - \$80,000) and \$38,071 (2018 - \$43,874) of fair valued share acquisition loans that are outstanding with two officers, and a former officer of the Company.